uqqu/Cadans/README.md

 This is enough for a <b>quick start</b>: open the app, add your first assignments, and try them in practice.

-Or enable a few preset layers – are ready-made examples for different scenarios.
+Or enable a few preset layers – ready-made examples for different scenarios.
-You can use them as-is, edit them, combine them with your own layers, or treat them as templates for something completely different.
+Use them as-is, edit, combine with your own layers, or treat them as templates for something completely different.
-If you prefer to see how it looks first with several examples, including gestures, see [Preset layers](../../wiki/🧰-Preset-layers).
+If you prefer to see how it looks first, with several examples including gestures, see [Preset layers](../../wiki/🧰-Preset-layers).

 ##

-How it all works in detail, step by step:
+To see how it all works in detail, step by step:

 - [Step-by-step concepts](../../wiki/📘-Step‐by‐step-concepts) – from basic events to gestures, conditions, layers, and how chains work and interact
 - [GUI detailed overview](../../wiki/🖥%EF%B8%8F-GUI-detailed-overview) – every control, option, and interaction in the interface